A stable deep adversarial learning approach for geological facies generation: Conditioning the generator to observations

+In our application, the observations are categorical vector of facies indicators.
+Therefore, we make the hypothesis of independent multinomial observations.
+Because of this hypothesis and because $p(z)$ is the multivariate standard normal distribution, we can use Bayes' rule to compute $\mathbf{H}(q_{\theta},p)$ as follows:

+with $N$ the number of individual conditioning observation points $x_{1\leq i\leq N}^{\star}$.
+The expectation is intractable, because we can only sample $p(x_i^{\star}|z)$ through the generator, as such we use a Monte-Carlo estimator over a batch of $M$ generated $z_m = I(\hat{z})$:

-with $\mathcal{N}$ the number of individual conditioning observation points $x_{1\leq i\leq\mathcal{N}}^{\star}$.\\ However, we cannot compute $\mathbf{H}(q_{\theta})$, since we do not have access to the probability distribution $q_\theta$.
-Instead, the entropy $\mathbf{H}(q_{\theta})$ can be approximated through the Kozachenko-Leonenko estimator \citep{kozachenkoleonenko}, see Appendix \ref{appendix_kozachenko_leonenko} for a description.
+The second term of \eqref{eq:dkl_qp}, namely the entropy $\mathbf{H}(q_{\theta})$ requires also an approximation since we have access to $q_{\theta}$ only through its realisations. $\mathbf{H}(q_{\theta})$ can be approximated through the Kozachenko-Leonenko estimator \citep{kozachenkoleonenko}, see Appendix \ref{appendix_kozachenko_leonenko} for more details.
+The approximate loss function is hence defined as follows: